Niveshpai/University_Login_System/README.md

 I used python in Visual Studio Code to build the python code.
 Based on the knowledge of login system, I have created the python code.
 I have also used Canva to create the thumbnail down below. </br>

 ## Challenges I ran into
 Primarily being a C developer, I am new to python.
-I faced problems with lot of syntax error, argument error, function error and so on.
+I faced problems with a lot of syntax errors, argument error, function error, and so on.
 It took me a lot of time to firstly find it and then rectify the same. </br>

 ## Accomplishments that I'm proud of
 I am proud that I was able to learn a majority of python language.
 Usually, I take up days to understand certain parts of software but I was able to complete this within the mentioned deadline. </br>